ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - b - JS - Value vs. Reference and Mutable Data Types.md

 - If we don't want to mutate the array, we can make a copy (copy the values)
-  - ex. use a for loop
+  - e.g. use a for loop

   <!-- @LT: create a new stackblitz project -->